Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Evaluation

 Next, we show several representative bugs discovered by \toolname in our new test oracles.

-\paragraph{Examples (1)} Listing~\ref{lst:postgres-logic-bug} presents a logic bug in PostgreSQL that was detected by \toolname.
-The test oracle leverages the null-handling semantics of \texttt{RIGHT} \texttt{JOIN}, which infers that when a join condition is \texttt{false}, all columns from the left table must be \texttt{NULL}.
+\paragraph{Example (1)} Listing~\ref{lst:postgres-logic-bug} presents a logic bug in PostgreSQL that was detected by \toolname.
+The test oracle leverages the null-handling semantics of \texttt{RIGHT} \texttt{JOIN}, which implies that when a join condition is \texttt{false}, all columns from the left table must be \texttt{NULL}.
 Consequently, the first query should always yield a \texttt{NULL} row, which is identical to the second query's output, regardless of the value of the placeholder $\square_1$.
 However, due to a bug in its handling of \texttt{json} functions, PostgreSQL erroneously returns \texttt{2}.
-This discovery highlights both the effectiveness of our novel test oracles and the capability of LLMs to synthesize complex queries involving advanced SQL features, such as \texttt{json} functions.
+This discovery highlights both the effectiveness of our novel, automatically generated test oracles and the LLM's ability to synthesize complex queries involving advanced SQL features, such as \texttt{json} functions.
 The finding is particularly noteworthy given that PostgreSQL is one of the world's most robust DBMSs.
 While several recent database testing studies have targeted PostgreSQL~\cite{zhong2025scaling,zhong2025testing,song2025detecting,ye2025sembug}, none reported finding new bugs, which attests to the effectiveness of our approach.
 After we reported the issue, developers confirmed and fixed it within 24 hours.

-We also show that prior test oracles, such as TLP~\cite{rigger2020finding}, struggle to detect this bug.
-For example, when we append a predicate to the first query, such as $P = \texttt{sub.c} > 2$, and then apply the three variants $\texttt{WHERE } P$, $\texttt{WHERE NOT } P$, and $\texttt{WHERE } P \texttt{ IS NOT NULL}$, the results of the three partitioned queries remain identical.
-As a result, TLP would not report a bug in this case.
+We also find that prior test oracles, such as TLP~\cite{rigger2020finding}, struggle to detect this bug.
+For example, when we append a predicate to the first query, such as $P = \texttt{sub.c} > 2$, and then apply the three variants $\texttt{WHERE}\ P$, $\texttt{WHERE NOT}\ P$, and $\texttt{WHERE}\ P \texttt{ IS NOT NULL}$, the results of the three partitioned queries remain identical.
+As a result, TLP does not report a bug in this case.

 Moreover, a similar oracle uncovered a logic bug in MySQL (Listing~\ref{lst:mysql-logic-bug}), further demonstrating the versatility of the oracles generated by \toolname.
-Specifically, the query in Listing~\ref{lst:mysql-logic-bug} uses a \texttt{LEFT JOIN} combined with a \texttt{WHERE} clause to filter out rows where the right table's column is \texttt{NULL}, which should always yield an empty result set.
-However, due to a bug in MySQL's handling of the \texttt{MOD} function within this context, it incorrectly returns a row with value \texttt{1}.
+Specifically, the query in Listing~\ref{lst:mysql-logic-bug} uses a \texttt{LEFT} \texttt{JOIN} combined with a \texttt{WHERE} clause to filter out rows where the right table's column is \texttt{NULL}, which should always yield an empty result set.
+However, due to a bug in MySQL's handling of the \texttt{MOD} function in this context, it incorrectly returns a row with value \texttt{1}.